sbasu96/omnia/docs/source/OmniaInstallGuide/Ubuntu/CreateLocalRepo/localrepos.rst

     For information on deploying BeeGFS after setting up the cluster, `click here <../OmniaCluster/BuildingCluster/Storage/BeeGFS.html>`_.

+    .. note:: For clusters running on Ubuntu 24.04 OS, the supported BeeGFS version is ``7.4.5``.

 **NFS**

     To install NFS, include the following line under ``softwares`` in ``input/software_config.json``: ::